 For many years, I never put pain and abuse in the same sentence.
-I just did not see the link.
-Now, I see it every day.
+I didn’t see the link.
+Now, it’s more than clear.

 - Almost every time I mention how difficult it must be to live with someone in chronic pain, the patient’s spouse begins to involuntarily nod.

 - Many start crying.

 - I ask my patients to think about what it must be like for their children when they’re angry.
 They invariably get a wide-eyed look and take a deep breath.